Hide.me VPN review

 Hide.me VPN also has free extensions for Chrome and Firefox.
 They only have 3 locations to choose from, and if you enable Socks connections, you can't choose the location at all.
 It also disables WebRTC and can automatically connect each time you open your browser.

-This provider’s customer support starts from the knowledge base.
-There, you’ll find guides for various scenarios.
-Some are even as advanced as guiding you through a cascading VPN setup for various platforms.
+This provider's customer support starts from the knowledge base.
+There, you'll find guides for various scenarios, from the most basic to advanced.

 If you'd rather get in touch with a human, Hide.me VPN doesn't disappoint.
 I contacted customer support to troubleshoot WireGuard issues via live chat.
 After asking some general questions, they directed me to create a ticket, which was answered after roughly 30 minutes of creating it.
 I was really surprised by their response speed.